Diffusion Limits for Measure-Valued Queueing Models, With Application to General Random Order of Service Queues: Main Results

 \section{Main Results}

 Before presenting our results, it is important to remark on some key properties of \eqref{diffusiondefinitioneqn} which will inform us on what types of convergence we can and cannot attain.
-Most importantly, the author observes that, for each $t \geq 0, j \in [J]$, $\fl_j(t)$ is a continuous measure by Lemma 4.2 of \cite{loeserwilliams}.
+The key observation is that, for each $t \geq 0, j \in [J]$, $\fl_j(t)$ is a continuous measure by Lemma 4.2 of \cite{loeserwilliams}.
 Furthermore, $\bar{\ssp}_j^m(t)$ is the sum of weighted delta masses.
 Thus, the two measures are singular with respect to each other.
 It follows that the total variation of $\hat{\ssp}^m_j(t)$